-Students who hold a prior baccalaureate degree from an accredited, four-year College or University are exempt from the FYS, FE, AR/HU, World culture/World language (WC/WL), and Writing Proficiency.
+Students who transfer 30 credits or more are exempt from the FYS requirement.
+Students who hold a prior baccalaureate degree from an accredited, four-year College or University are exempt from the FYS, FE, AR/HU, World culture/World language (WC/WL) and Writing Proficiency requirements.
+MCNHS offers several options for educational mobility beyond the baccalaureate degree including-BSN-DNP, BSN-PhD.